ryanlimdx/CafeManager/README.md

 The following are available endpoints:

 ### Cafés API
-- `GET /cafes` - Retrieve all cafés.
+- `GET /cafes` - Retrieve all cafés or filter by location.
 - `POST /cafes` - Add a new café.
 - `PUT /cafes/:id` - Update an existing café.
 - `DELETE /cafes/:id` - Delete a café.